 We at junglück therefore do not use nanoparticles.
 You won't find any in our products and therefore also in the sun cream!

-If you're wondering why we don't have a day cream with SPF, then take a look at the blog article about our day and night cream here.
+If you're wondering why we don't have a day cream with SPF, then take a look at the blog article on our day and night cream here.
 Sophia explains why there! :)

 When does sun screen make sense?